nethrowaway/hubsolvTest/README.md

 * This is a Laravel application
 * Tests have only been written to cover code I have written, not to cover Laravel's boilerplate code
-* This has been tested locally using Laravel Homestead as a development environment
+* This has been tested locally using Laravel Homestead as a development environment, and Postman to make API calls

 ## Installation